Lost-Fables/TicketPlugin/README.md

 Alert on-duty players when a ticket associated with their team(s) is created.

-todo: allow staff to view tickets assigned to their team that have been claimed
+DONE: allow staff to view tickets assigned to their team that have been claimed

 Stats: